 Self-regulation is theorized to support children in suppressing impulsive responses, remembering information, and adapting to new developmental demands (McClelland & Tominey, 2015).
 However, evidence is mixed and indicates modest effect sizes in the associations between both parent- and teacher-child interactions and children's self-regulation (Cadima et al., 2016).
 This can be attributed in part to the low context-sensitivity of traditional executive function measures when applied to assessing self-regulation.
 Executive functions are a fundamental cognitive construct that supports self-regulation .
 Self-regulation, in contrast, usually made wider appearances in the literature with implications for real-world and situational functioning (Holleman et al., 2020).
 However, existing instruments are typically decontextualized and do not reflect the context-dependent nature of children's behavioral self-regulation (Deater-Deckard & Bell, 2017; Deater-Deckard et al., 2012; Parsons et al., 2017; Sturge-Apple et al., 2014).
 In addition, researchers have indicated the issues of high rater bias and low test-retest reliability of executive function measures (Enkavi et al., 2019; McClelland & Cameron, 2012; Pickering & Gathercole, 2004), which may also be related to the lack of ecological validity of these measures (McClelland & Cameron, 2012).
-Recently, scholars highlighted the value of examining context-specific cognitive functions and of enhancing ecological validity by identifying the specific context where the process of interest unfolds (e.g., Holleman et al., 2020).
+Recently, scholars highlighted the value of examining context-specific cognitive functions and enhancing ecological validity by identifying the specific context where the process of interest unfolds (e.g., Holleman et al., 2020).
 Context is important for understanding how children regulate their behaviors in response to various demands.
 For example, a child may be good at inhibiting their impulses during free play but not be able to follow a teacher's instruction in classroom settings.
 Therefore, assessment should draw on the self-regulation skills required in a given context.
+In general, measuring behavioral self-regulation proves more effective within specific naturalistic contexts, where children are required to employ working memory, inhibitory control, and cognitive flexibility to carry out specific tasks.

 The Current Study

 As outlined previously, the daily interactions that preschool-age children engage in with adults are strongly associated with the development of their behavioral self-regulation and their subsequent school achievement.
 As a proximal determinant of child outcome, the context of child-adult interactions requires special attention when measuring behavioral self-regulation.
-Measures of self-regulation should directly tap children's observable actions that closely approximate the regulatory demands of specific contexts (Raver et al., 2012).
+Measures of self-regulation should directly tap into children's observable actions that closely approximate the regulatory demands of specific contexts (Raver et al., 2012).
 Improving the ecological validity of self-regulation measures may provide new insights into how and with whom children exhibit their regulatory behaviors and the extent to which these behaviors vary depending on the context demands.
 This work allows us to better understand the development and plasticity of self-regulation.

 In this study, the Child Self-Regulation in Interaction Scale (CSIS) was developed to capture preschoolers' behavioral self-regulation in child-adult interactions.
 In this study, self-regulation is conceptualized as the product of an integrated developmental process that is shaped by the contexts in which development occurs (Blair & Raver, 2015).
 The validation of this instrument may help us better understand how preschoolers behave to achieve goals when interacting with adults and provide a better insight into interventions for behavioral self-regulation in early childhood.
 This study aimed to address the following research questions: